jnphilipp/backup/README.md

  * Configure complex backups with XML
  * XML schema validation
  * Configurable scripts to run during backup
- * Support for rsync and tar
+ * Support for rsync, tar, duplicity and borg
  * Database dumps for MySQL and PostgreSQL
  * Configurable pipeline
- * Snapshots

 ## Requirements

 * Python 3.7 or newer
 * python-lxml
-* rsync or tar as backup tool
+* rsync, tar, duplicity or borg as backup tool

 ## Install